INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Scenarios
 ---------

+Stakeholder organisations may forecast different scenarios for one impact bond project.
+For instance, the best-case scenario will coincide with the achievement of all possible social outcomes.
+Organisations may plan for the situation where the project does not achieve social outcomes as expected.

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data as one project may plan for different scenarios.
 One item of data is defined as:

 .. datadictionary::
    :schema: project.json